 If an employee is experiencing domestic violence that would expose them to physical injury in the workplace or if they are experiencing workplace violence or believe that workplace violence is likely to occur, they may seek immediate assistance by contacting the CEO.
-The CEO will assist in preventing and responding to the situation and may, in certain circumstances, notify other authorities.
+The CEO will assist in preventing and responding to the situation.